How Many Calories Does the Brain Use? The Surprising Truth

 Brain vs. Body: Who’s the Bigger Calorie Hog?

-While your muscles may take the spotlight during a HIIT session or powerlifting workout, it's your brain that quietly claims the metabolic crown when you're resting.
-Despite making up only 2% of your body weight, this neural engine consumes more energy than your liver, heart, and kidneys combined—even when you're lounging in your pajamas.
+While your muscles may take the spotlight during a workout session, it's your brain that quietly claims the metabolic crown when you're resting.
+This neural engine consumes more energy than your liver, heart, and kidneys combined—even when you're lounging in your pajamas.

 That bowl of oatmeal or mid-morning banana?
 Your brain claims it before you even have a chance to finish.
-While you’re binge-watching your favorite show or mindlessly scrolling through social media, your neural networks are quietly burning through 300-400 calories a day—roughly the same as a 30-minute jog, but with zero physical movement involved.
+While you sink into a couch-lock binge or scroll through an endless feed of digital noise, your neural networks are quietly incinerating 300 to 400 calories per day—the energetic equivalent of a half-hour jog, executed with zero muscle contraction, zero sweat, zero visible effort.

 Mental Activity and Calorie Use: Does Thinking Burn More?